Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

               // Moved most of graphics code into a displayScreen() method
               // Moved the Camera method into draw() which I made a keyPressed() for

+### 5/25/23
+Submarine_Tab: // Worked on the ChangePos() method !!!!!!!!!![finish later]
+               // Planned out the calcDirection() method and !!!!!
+               // Added degrees instance variable

 ## GROUP MEMBER 2 : Anabella Castle